muratk5n/thirdwave/en/README.md

 ---

-They've been missing estimates for a few quarters now
+Alphabet has been missing estimates for a few quarters now

 ```python
 u.yf_eps("GOOG")